 If your dog’s situation is severe, meaning they suffer from strong fears or are in danger of injuring themselves, stop leaving your dog alone and contact a professional dog trainer.
 A severely anxious dog should not be left alone, as their fear will only increase through exposure and will potentially put them in danger going forward.
 Fear is an extreme experience for a dog, and it can cause everything from stress to long-term physical illnesses.
 Their brains are different from ours, as dogs cannot properly reason that they're in a safe situation when alone.
 This leads them to believe that their fearful reaction is entirely appropriate, with their level of fear increasing with every event.

 In severe cases of separation anxiety, we recommend consulting a professional.
 In milder cases, however, you can try to help your dog gradually become accustomed to being alone.
 Solving isolation problems will require both patience and familiarity with the syndrome itself.
+Dog behavior specialist Jenny Jalonen has written a comprehensive information package on the Digital Dogsitter website about separation anxiety and other loneliness problems.
+It's definitely worth a read!
+In addition to the backgrounds of the problems, there are plenty of tips on interpreting the dog's behavior and high-quality separation training.

 Tips for Separation Anxiety Training and Reducing Separation Related Problems at Home